jameskanyiri/DarajaMCP/README.md

 2. Update the `.env` file with your actual credentials and configuration values.

 > Note: For development, use the sandbox environment.
 Switch to the production URL when ready.

-## Setup

-### Safaricom Daraja API Credentials

-1. Register for a Safaricom Developer account at [developer.safaricom.co.ke](https://developer.safaricom.co.ke)
-2. Create a new app to get your Consumer Key and Secret
-3. For production access, you'll need to go through Safaricom's verification process

 ## Usage